 The first quarter bonus categories for 2013 are actually pretty stellar.
 They are:

 Being that we live in Texas where car transportation is the norm, we will likely get close to $1,500 within three months on these three categories without putting in any extra effort.
 However, if we find ourselves a few hundred dollars short of the $1,500 limit we won’t have any issue hitting that target since drugstores and gas stations are known to sell some versatile items other than just gas and drugs.
 Plus, I do have a tiny bit of a Starbucks addiction anyway….thanks to the kid who wakes up waaaay too early every morning.

-If you are interested in adding this card to your rewards earning repertoire, know that there are two flavors of this available – Freedom Visa and Freedom MasterCard .
+If you are interested in adding this card to your rewards earning repertoire, go here: Chase Freedom Visa.
 The sign-up bonus has been at 10,000 points after $500 in spending for many months, which certainly isn’t spectacular, but the power of this card is in the easy quarterly earning, not the initial bonus.

 Disclosure: I do receive a commission if you are approved for a credit card using one of my affiliate links.
 As always, thanks for your support and enjoy 5x!